MRiDeb/Vehicles/README.md

 Please find the code here: https://github.com/MRiDeb/Vehicles/blob/main/prompt_II.ipynb

-Your text conveys the steps well but has multiple spelling and grammar issues.
-Here's a corrected version with improved readability and accuracy:

 ## According to the CRISP-DM process, the first step is to understand the business.